andystanley/shopify-web-api/README.md

 Looks like we have a shop, but now we need some products!

 ### Add Products to a Shop
-Now that we have a shop, let's add some products.  **Use your shop id to ensure the new products end up in your shop.**
+Now that we have a shop, let's add some products.  **Use your shop id from the previous query to ensure the new products end up in your shop.**
 ```graphql
 mutation new_products {
   insert_product(